How do you use tomato cages? Tomatoes get heavy once they bear fruits and need to be supported.

 Once the tomato plant begins to fill the tomato cage, you will need to direct the branches on which way to grow.

 As your plant gets bigger and bigger, you can tie the branches to the cage to keep them in place.

 Have the tomato cages ready to add when you set your tomato plants out.
 By doing so, the roots will grow around the part you have stuck in the ground.

 Tomato Cages And Their Benefits

 As your tomato plant grows and begins to set fruit, the weight can drag the branches to the ground if unsupported.

-Tomatoes that are near the soil get dirty and attract pests, fungus, and bacteria.
+Tomatoes near the soil get dirty and attract pests, fungi, and bacteria.